Vindair/CP317-W2018-G3/documents/Subby-Design.md

     * reviews() - Returns an array of Reviews created by the User.
     * favorites() - Returns an array of Favorites created by the User.
     * sublets() - Returns an array of Sublets created by the User.
-    * reports() - Returns and array of Reports created by the User.
+    * reports() - Returns an array of Reports created by the User.

 ## 6.2.2 Sublet Package